mcc450/Bike-Sales-Dashboard-Excel/README.md

 # Bike Sales Dashboard - Excel
 This project was completed in Excel to find patterns in bike purchase trends to improve marketing strategies.
-This analysis could also be used as a basis for further exploration into how to best utlize public transportation systems and pedestrian/cyclist facilities.
+This analysis could also be used as a basis for further exploration into how to best utilize public transportation systems and pedestrian/cyclist facilities.

-The Excel file which includes both the data and dashboard are availbe in this repository.
+The Excel file which includes both the data and dashboard are available in this repository.

 ## Summary
 Data was sourced from "Alex the Analyst" on YouTube.